preclinical-imaging/documentation/docs/source/usage.rst

 Core XNAT provides forms that allow the user to enter data for various items managed by XNAT and the PIXI plugin.
 PIXI adds a new capability where many of the data types managed by PIXI can be created or modified using a spreadsheet model and web user interface.
-Core XNAT would normally provide a form that operates on one item (e.g., subject) at a time.
+Core XNAT normally provides a form that operates on one item (e.g., subject) at a time.
 Because many experiments in small animal imaging involve multiple subjects imaged or otherwise processed at the same time, the PIXI plugin will allow the user to enter data in batch mode in a spreadsheet.
-This will simplify any data entry process and reduce errors.

 As with core XNAT, the PIXI system will extract metadata from DICOM files and store those directly in the XNAT database.
 Mentioning data entry does not imply that users will re-enter acquisition and other metadata found in a DICOM image.
+PIXI maintains the automated data extract from DICOM images into the XNAT database.

 Small Animal Subject Model